I’m going on a World Cruise!

 Actually, I’m not, but I wanted to see how it felt to get those words out there.

 Bucket list's are now in.
-Like skydiving, the Grouse Grind, running a marathon, or traveling into space, a World Cruise is one of those things that I know I could easily live with but, realistically, know I'll never get my butt off the pier.
+Activities like skydiving, the Grouse Grind, running a marathon or to travel into space are high-up on the dream list.
+A World Cruise would be one of those things that I know I could live with but know I'll never get my butt off the pier.

 So, let’s pretend!
 What cruise will it be?

-Next year, world itineraries range from 132 nights aboard Cunards Queen Mary Two from New York to New York or to a staggering 180 days aboard Oceania Cruises.
+World itineraries range from 132 nights aboard Cunard's Queen Mary Two from New York to New York or to a staggering 180 days aboard Oceania Cruises.
 Six month's, that’s obstacle number one - without income.
 While I do know that my company will grant a leave of absence under special circumstances, I’m doubtful that a World Cruise is among them.

 So how does one pack for a World Cruise?
 Laundry really cuts into social sun time.
 Stock up on a family sized tube of tooth paste and large shampoo.
 Onboard overpriced mini-versions of essentials like deodorant and shampoo are definitely out.
 Clothes?
 I’m not concerned as much with the garments as their size.
 Months of eating three full meals a day and desserts, to say nothing of the booze and meals in exotic ports, demand tolerant giving waistlines.
 To my mind, 20 ports of call should see affordable clothes shopping on the way.
 Cuts down on the laundry time too.
 Better to do shopping.

-Yes, there are a few obstacles to overcome before I set off on my multi-month voyage around the globe and, until I do, I guess I’ll have to be content with more modest sailings on BC Ferries.
+Yes, there are a few obstacles to overcome before I set off on my multi-month voyage around the globe.